return42/sphkerneldoc/linux_src_doc/drivers/scsi/libfc/fc_exch_c.rst

 Description
 -----------

+The exchange response handler is set in this routine to \ :c:func:`resp`\ function pointer.
+It can be called in two scenarios: if a timeout occurs or if a response frame is received for the exchange.
+The fc_frame pointer in response handler will also indicate timeout as error using IS_ERR related macros.

+The exchange destructor handler is also set in this routine.
+The destructor handler is invoked by EM layer when exchange is about to free, this can be used by caller to free its resources along with exchange free.

+The arg is passed back to resp and destructor handler.

+The timeout value (in msec) for an exchange is set if non zero timer_msec argument is specified.
+The timer is canceled when it fires or when the exchange is done.
+The exchange timeout handler is registered by EM layer.

 The frame pointer with some of the header's fields must be filled before calling this routine, those fields are: